-Search USAJOBS by keyword (you can put in things like job title, department, or agency) as well as location (which can be as broad as a country or as narrow as a zip code).
+Search USAJOBS by keyword (you can put in things like job title, department or agency) as well as location,which can be as broad as a country or as narrow as a zip code.

-You can also filter your search results using the filters on the right side of the search results page.
-These include filters such as salary, pay grade, department, agency, series (which refers to job category), work schedule (full time, part time, etc.), appointment type (permanent, temporary, etc.), security clearance, and more.
-You can also organize results by relevance, start date, salary, and more.
+- These filter jobs by variables such as salary, pay grade, department, agency, series (which refers to job category), work schedule (full-time, part-time, etc.), appointment type (permanent, temporary, etc.), security clearance, travel percentage, and more.

 Some federal jobs are open to the general public, but others are only open to certain people based on their eligibility.

 Not sure what kind of job you are looking for?
-The USAJOBS homepage lists the government's most urgent hiring needs, organized by field.
-You can use this list to get a sense of what kinds of jobs are in demand.
+The USAJOBS homepage lists the government's most urgent hiring needs, organized by field under the Explore Opportunities link.

 Events for Job Seekers

 Others are national and international events for people seeking jobs with the federal government.
-For example, there are hiring workshops and recruiting events that people can attend.
+For example, there are hiring workshops and recruiting events for jobs at specific agencies.
 You can check out upcoming events on the site's homepage.

 The federal government has a site dedicated solely to veterans and their family members, called FEDShireVets.